 4.6 Concerns were also expressed that the object of this reform exercise may be to secure the conviction of more people; or to strengthen the hand of prosecutors.
-We are in no doubt that this was not what triggered the reference by the Commission.
-Our terms of reference are to ascertain whether the law was in need of reform and, if so, what reform should be effected in the interests both of defendants, and of the proper prosecution of cases, where such reform is demanded and is justifiable and is hedged about by proper safeguards.
+This was not what triggered the reference to the Commission.
+Our terms of reference are to ascertain whether the law is in need of reform and, if so, what reform should be effected in the interests both of defendants, and of the proper prosecution of cases, where such reform is demanded and is justifiable and is hedged about by proper safeguards.
 It should be borne in mind that one of the key motivations for reform in all the common law jurisdictions which have examined the problem is the protection of the innocent.
 Comfort might also be drawn from the fact that the jurisdictions which have been engaged in these exercises have impeccable credentials when it comes to ensuring the protection of the innocent.